benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 Buffer's ladder (published early 2017) is not a ladder.
 Instead Buffer chose to use "scope of influence, together with a description of _'how work is conducted'_, [as a proxy] for technical skill.".
 I think it's a very interesting and great step forward, from the earlier, more rigid ladders.

+<a name="meetup-ladder"></a>

+#### [Meetup][meetup-ladder]

+Meetup shares their cross-company set of rules and expectations for Makers and Managers within the company.
+It's very comprehensive and knowing that [Lara Hogan][lara-hogan] worked with Meetup on it, let's you know, that it's well thought out and a great resource.

+<a name="soundcloud-ladder"></a>

+#### [Soundcloud][soundcloud-ladder]

+Soundcloud released their engineering ladder beginning of 2018, and even though they stick to the now almost classic model of several dimensions (skills and behaviours), the description reveal that they put a lot of effort and thought into it.

+<a name="progression-fyi"></a>

+#### [progression.fyi][progression-fyi]

+Progression.fyi is a project by [Jonny Burch][jonny-burch] and is not a ladder or progression framework in itself, but rather a nicely-tagged and better navigatable collection of such.
+Due to Jonny being a designer, the collection features a lot of non-engineer ladders, which may give a little extra inspiration and ideas to those who seek it.
+Plus it lists even more ladders/frameworks than this page.

 ### Missing a ladder?